128T-loopback-static-routes plugin provides a way to manage the route table in Linux for the loopback interface called

 - Automatically learn and program static routes for configured services

-The plugin aims to solve several different use cases when it comes to setting up the Linux host routing on a 128T router.
+The plugin aims to solve several different use cases when it comes to setting up the Linux host routing on an SSR.
 The sections below explore each of the supported use cases and their configurations.

 Make kni254 the Default Route in Linux

-When a 128T router is deployed at the edge of a network (such as a branch or a store), it typically does not have a dedicated management interface.
-In such scenarios, the traffic originating in Linux such as DNS, NTP, etc., has to be routed through the 128T platform.
-The linux host networking document describes the 128T configuration needed to accomplish this in details.
+When an SSR is deployed at the edge of a network (such as a branch or a store), it typically does not have a dedicated management interface.
+In such scenarios, the traffic originating in Linux such as DNS, NTP, etc., has to be routed through the SSR platform.
+The linux host networking document describes the SSR configuration needed to accomplish this in details.
 The plugin configuration to set up the Linux routing to enable in-band management access is shown below.

 metric of zero will try to make this "the" default route in Linux.
 If the system has an out-of-band management interface and